 Yellow fever virus is a positive-sense, single-stranded RNA virus.
 The virus belongs to the Flavivirus genus (Flaviviridae) and is primarily transmitted through the mosquitoes of the Aedes or Haemagogus genuses.
 The mosquito vectors facilitate both sylvatic transmission as well as urban human-to-human transmission.
 Yellow fever disease is endemic to tropical regions of South America and sub-Saharan Africa and cases within the United States are typically travelers to these regions.
 Most patients have no symptoms or only mild febrile symptoms.
 In a small number of patients more severe disease may develop including renal dysfunction and hemorrhage which is often fatal.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.